Nytelife26/Discord-Bots/README.md

 # Issues
 ### If you find any issues with any bot, please do the following
-- Create an issue on the repo
+- Create an issue on the repo with the tag "bug"

 ### How the issue should be formatted
 > Which bot contains the issue <br/>